Volument 1.0 • May 17, 2021

 You can certainly see what's happening, but not why it's happening.
 You see the results, but not the causes.
 That is: you can observe, but not optimize.

 Then you have these “privacy-friendly” analytics emerging to the market like Fathom, Plausible, and Simple Analytics.
 They are simple indeed, but far too simple for conversion optimization.
 For example, there's no difference between new and returning visitors.
-And they carry a legal risk: European visitors are secretly tracked without their permission.
+And they carry a legal risk: European visitors are secretly tracked without permission.
+For example in Finland, where I live, the laws says that an analytics software must at lest notify the user that his device information (like the URL) is used for non-essential purposes.

 Eventually, you might be just another site suffering from the “website obesity crisis”.
 With too many tracking scripts in place, the pages become slow, they have ugly visual (FOOC) glitches, and scrolling starts to jam.